moimikey/issues-label-standard/README.md

 ### Shades

-GitHub's label color defaults is actually interesting, as you have the option to use a dark shade of a specified color or its respective dark shade.
-These different shades of colors can act as contrast between severity and gentility.
+GitHub's label color defaults are actually interesting, as you have the option to use a dark shade of a specified color or its respective dark shade.
+These different shades of colors can act as the contrast between severity and gentility.

 ### Association